Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Methodological Approach

 In Section~\ref{sec:algApproach}, we describe how to construct the $p_i$'s so as to efficiently approximate our constrained reward-maximization objective within a multiplicative factor of $(1 - \epsilon)$, for any given constant $\epsilon > 0$.
 We use a dependent rounding approach detailed in Section~\ref{sec:sampling} to sample from this distribution at each timestep \emph{independently}, to produce a discrete action vector, $\vec{a}_t \in \{0,1\}^N$, which is guaranteed to satisfy the budget constraint, $k$~\citep{srinivasan2001distributions}.

-To build intuition as to why the state-agnostic mapping from arms to probability distributions over atomic actions is consistent with constrained reward maximization, observe that when we take the union of each arm's stationary probability vector, we obtain a system-level policy, $\pi_{PF}: \{i \mid i \in N\}~\rightarrow~\left[1-p_i, p_i\right]^N$.
+To motivate our approach, note that when we take the union of each arm's stationary probability vector, we obtain a system-level policy, $\pi_{PF}: \{i \mid i \in N\}~\rightarrow~\left[1-p_i, p_i\right]^N$.
 Regardless of the system's initial state, repeated application of this policy will result in convergence to a steady-state distribution in which (WLOG) arm $i$ is in the adherent state (i.e., state 1) with probability $x_i \in [\ell, \uuu]$, and the non-adherent state (i.e., state 0) with probability $1-x_i \in [0,1]$.

-By definition, for any arm $i$, $x_i$ will satisfy the equation {\begingroup
+By definition, for any arm $i$, $x_i$ will satisfy the equation: